mrKazzila/latex-resume/README.md

 ## Preview

 ## License
 This project is licensed under the MIT License.
-For more details see file [LICENSE](./LICENSE).
+For more details, see the [LICENSE](./LICENSE) file.

 <br>
 <p align="center">